MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-dt-to-labs.md

 ### Proposed architecture

-- Contoso will use a [dev/test subscription](https://azure.microsoft.com/offers/ms-azr-0023p) to reduce costs for Azure resources.
+- Contoso will use an [Azure Dev/Test subscription](https://azure.microsoft.com/offers/ms-azr-0023p) to reduce costs for Azure resources.
 This subscription offers significant savings including VMs that don't incur licensing fees for Microsoft software.
 - Azure DevTest Labs will be used for managing the environments.
 New VMs will be created in DevTest Labs to support their move to new tools for development and test in the cloud.
 - The on-premises dev/test VMs in the Contoso datacenter will be decommissioned after the migration is done.
 - Developers and testers will have access to Windows Virtual Desktop for their workstations.